ibm-datapower/datapower-tutorials/datapower-docker-compose-hello-world/datapower-docker-compose-hello-world.md

 cd datapower-tutorials/datapower-docker-compose-hello-world/src
 ```

 First we need to build our images.
 Since the project includes sample `docker-compose.yml` files for both v1 and v2, we'll be explicit about the one we're using.
 Also, we're going to be explicit about the name of the project.
-The name `foo` seems like a good name to start with:
+The name `foo` seems like a good project name to start with:

 ```
 docker-compose -f docker-compose-v2.yml -p foo build
 ```

-With that command, `docker-compose` will go and build each of the three images.
+With that command, `docker-compose` will build each of the three images.
+Remember that subsequent builds will take far less time because of the way `docker build` caches results.
 Let's see what `docker-compose` made for us:

 ```
 $ docker images